perstarkse/personal-blog/ideas/speedrunEthereum.md

 ## Final project

 The wonderful people at buidlguidl have set up a grants solution, where you can apply with an idea and get funding which I generously was given for my idea.
 What I chose to develop was a community building experience.
 The users submit inspirations to a contract and the application generates a story from these inspirations which is then presented in the application together with appropriate artwork.
+Relying on a smart contract for record keeping means there is a great immutable version control and a timeline on how the story has evolved can be shown.